 Rabbi Yanklowitz’s writings have appeared in outlets as diverse as the New York Times, the Wall Street Journal, the Washington Post, the Guardian, and the Atlantic among many other secular and religious publications.
-Rabbi Yanklowitz is a sought-after educator, social justice activist, and motivational speaker as well as the author of thirteen books on Jewish spirituality, social justice, and ethics.
+Rabbi Yanklowitz is a sought-after educator, social justice activist, and motivational speaker as well as the author of fourteen books on Jewish spirituality, social justice, and ethics.

 As a global social justice activist and educator, Rabbi Yanklowitz has volunteered, staffed trips, and taught across the world, including Israel, Ghana, India, France, Thailand, El Salvador, England, Senegal, Germany, Switzerland, Ukraine, Argentina, South Africa, and Haiti.
 Rabbi Dr. Yanklowitz has also served as a rabbinic representative, facilitator, and speaker at the World Economic Forum in Geneva and Davos.
 Rabbi Shmuly's religious journey was filmed in the Independent Lens/PBS documentary "The Calling."